sming256/OpenTAD/tools/prepare_data/ego4d/README.md

 ```
 You can also add `--part 0 --total 4` to the command to split and speed up the trimming process .

+> If you find difficulty in preparing the data, please email us at `shuming.liu@kaust.edu.sa` attaching the license agreement with Ego4D, and we will send you our processed videos.

 ## Citation